klette/pyroutes/docs/usage.rst

     $ echo `wget -q -O - http://localhost:8001/archive/2010/02/03`
     Year: 2010  Month: 02  Day: 03
     $ echo `wget -q -O - http://localhost:8001/archive/2010/02/03/foobar`
-    (This returns a Http404 because archive only accepts four parameters)
+    (This returns HTTP 404 because archive only accepts four parameters)

 This example should make the URL matching logic clear.
 Note: If a method accepts a referenced argument list in the from \*args, it will match any